lrycabel/training/README.md

 # training

 I just test GitHub functionality.
+This line has been added from dev machine.